The Terracotta Warriors are one of the most well known tourist destinations in all of China — do you know what to see while you're there?

 You can take a free shuttle bus to the actual mountain where Emperor Qin is buried.
 The shuttle buses leave about every 15 minutes, and are located just outside of the entrance of the warriors.

-Seriously, think about volunteering in China with International Language Programs.
+Think about volunteering in China with International Language Programs.
 It's the chance to live in China for a semester teaching English part time (no experience necessary) and you'll have free time and vacation time to explore places like Xi'an (and other favorite spots in China).
-Plus, if you're goin to be one of the married couples volunteering abroad, China has the best deal.